nehaakram12/image-lazy-loader/README.md

 ### Requirements

 Currently, works only for image urls from graph media cms.
-Support for other image sources will be added as enhanced feature.
+Support for other image sources will be added as enhanced feature later on.

 ### Working